 In the master blob store, we either store the data directly, or else we store a diff against another blob.
 The hash is dependent only on the data within and not on whether or not it's stored directly, so we may on occasion rearrange the contents of the blob store for performance reasons.

-desk must be numbered.
-For example, if the base
+commit in a desk must be numbered.
+For example, if the

-from base to home will only add a single revision number to home,
+%foo will only add a single revision number,

 although the full commit history will be accessible by traversing